braathen/qv-webticket/README.md

 ### SafeForwardList

-In order to prevent man in the middle attacks when using WebTickets it's recommended to use a SafeForwardList like the below example...
+In order to prevent man-in-the-middle attacks when using WebTickets it's recommended to use a SafeForwardList like the below example.

 ```xml
 <Authentication>